wafaajaunnoo/solving-a-CSP/problem-formulation.md

 In this assignment, I will solve _QEP 1_, _QEP2_, and _QEP 3_ with the following algorithms respectively:
 1. The Backtracking Algorithm
 2. The Forward Checking Algorithm
-3. Donald Knuth's Dancing Links algorithm with Algorithm X
+3. The Look Ahead Algorithm

 ### 2.2.1 Rationale of Algorithms